michaelmayer2/bioconductor/README.md

 Additional capabilities come into play via the creation of custom CRAN-like repositories that can mix BioConductor releases with latest or time-based snapshots of CRAN.

 Such an approach is described in detail in the [RSPM admin guide](https://docs.rstudio.com/rspm/admin/appendix/source-details/#bioc-cran-like-repo) and in the [Quickstart of the same](https://docs.rstudio.com/rspm/admin/getting-started/configuration/#quickstart-bioconductor-r-repos).
-The basic idea is to create repo named to the liking of the organisation using the private RSPM (bioconductor-3.11 in the referenced example) and then subscribe the source of the appropriate BioConductor release and a selected CRAN snapshot to this repo (latest CRAN can be subscribed as well but see the comments about [BioConductor-CRAN compatibility](#use-of-time-based-cran-snapshots).
-Of course additional package sources (e.g. local, git based) can be subscribed to this repo, too.
+The basic idea is to create repo named to the liking of the organisation using the private RSPM (bioconductor-3.11 in the referenced example) and then subscribe the source of the appropriate BioConductor release and CRAN to this repo.
+Additional package sources (e.g. local, git based) can be subscribed to this repo, too.
+The benefit of this solution is that the newly created repo can be used with snapshots.

 Once such a setup is in place, this custom repo only can be set in the repo definition using the same approach as outlined for [public RSPM](#public-rspm) - only `install.packages()` or `renv::install()` can be used.
 The use of `BiocManager::install()` is no longer needed.